Are you writing a family saga? In this post, we define a family saga as a genre, track its popularity, and explore the five pillars of family sagas.

 - A grandmother at her 80th birthday lunch hosted by her daughters and granddaughters.

-- A mother at the funeral of her favourite grandson.
+- A woman at the funeral of her favourite grandson.

 - A female senator is confronted on her past by a journalist.